Vykolue/Sky-CotL-Archipelago/README.md

 - the name you are using to connect matches your slot name (case sensitive)

 ## Playing the game
-You can play Sky: Children of the Light on any device This README is intended to expain the gameplay for version 0.2.3 of the apworld, and may not apply to other versions
+You can play Sky: Children of the Light on any device<br />
+This README is intended to expain the gameplay for version 0.2.3 of the apworld, and may not apply to other versions

 To send a check: